Running a mental health and wellbeing audit

 It may also help to provide a comments box where staff can submit anonymous written comments and experiences.

 Your employees need to understand the benefits of taking part, what will be done with the information they provide, and how the results will be used.
 It’s important that staff feel it’s a worthwhile exercise and part of a wider commitment to mental health.
 You could consider making an organisational pledge as part of this commitment.
-But be careful not to force or coerce employees into participating in the process.
+But be careful not to force or coerce employees into participating.

-Use them to develop a clear action plan with timescales and ongoing ‘temperature checks’ to assess how things are going.
+Use the results to develop a clear action plan with timescales and ongoing ‘temperature checks’ to assess how things are going.